-Participants concerned about sharing passively sensed private information such as their moment-by-moment location or cellular communications would likely have had these concerns from the beginning such that they would not have consented, enrolled, and then opted-in to provide these sensitive data.
-However, the burden associated with active sensing (e.g., 4x daily EMA, daily audio check-ins) may not have been clear to them until they tried to sustain those methods over time.
-In our sample of participants, we saw evidence that many of our participants hardly thought about the passively sensed data streams.
-On the other hand, some participants reported more discontent with the actively sensed data streams as time progressed.

-Existing research assessing acceptability of sensing methods has been limited by short durations of monitoring, with very few studies extending beyond 6 weeks [53,55,56].

-Additionally, adherence has been shown in some studies to decrease after only a few weeks [43,48,78].
-The present study demonstrates that individuals can sustain their commitment to providing personally sensed data over time with limited drop-off.
-These findings suggest personal sensing methods may be viable in clinical settings, where consistent, sustained monitoring would be necessary.
+Existing research assessing the acceptability of sensing methods has been limited by short durations of monitoring, with very few studies extending beyond 6 weeks [53,55,56].
+In addition, adherence has been shown to decrease after only a few weeks in some studies [43,48,78].
+This study demonstrates that individuals can sustain their commitment to providing personally sensed data over time with limited drop-offs.
+These findings suggest that personal sensing methods may be viable in clinical settings where consistent, sustained monitoring would be necessary.
 Given this promise, future research should expand to longer durations to assess self-reported and behavioral acceptability beyond 3 months.
-Our group is exploring this directly by employing personal sensing monitoring with individuals with opioid use disorder for a full year [14].
-Methods that permit long-term monitoring areparticularly important for clinical applications for individuals with substance use disorders, who require lifelong care that can adapt as their risk for relapse and corresponding recovery needs fluctuate over time.
+Our group is exploring this directly by using personal sensing monitoring in individuals with opioid use disorder for a full year [14].
+Methods that permit long-term monitoring are particularly important for clinical applications for individuals with substance use disorders, who require lifelong care that can adapt to their risk for relapse, and corresponding recovery needs fluctuate over time.

-3. Some Types of Active Personal Sensing Methods Are Generally Acceptable and Sustainable
+Some Types of Active Personal Sensing Methods Are Generally Acceptable and Sustainable

-Assessment burden may be expected to play a role in both the acceptability of active sensing methods and participant adherence to the associated procedures.
-Nonetheless, participants displayed relatively high adherence to the 4x daily EMA (on average 79.8% of EMAs completed).
-This is notable because our study duration of 3 months was substantially longer than typical studies using EMA, which often last only 2 – 4 weeks [47,48].
+The assessment burden may be expected to play a role in both the acceptability of active sensing methods and participant adherence to the associated procedures.
+Nonetheless, participants displayed relatively high adherence to the 4 times daily EMA (79.8% of EMAs completed on average).
+This is notable because our study duration of 3 months was substantially longer than typical studies using EMA, which often lasts only 2 to 4 weeks [47,48].
 This increases confidence in the feasibility of this active sensing method for research and clinical applications that require longer monitoring periods.
-Of course, this level of adherence may be contingent on the measurement parameters used in our study (4x daily survey of 7 – 10 items).
-In fact, even higher adherence may have been observed if measurement was limited to 1 EMA per day given that on average participants completed at least 1 of the 4 EMAs on 94.1% of study days.
-Participants were also significantly more likely to report a willingness to use a 1X daily EMA compared to 4X daily EMA for 1 year.
-However, we must interpret these findings cautiously.
-Participant self-reports to a 1X daily EMA method are not based on experience since they were expected to adhere to the 4X daily EMA.
-From free-response comments, we see evidence that many of our participants had no issues with the 4X daily EMA and some even enjoyed the frequent prompts.
-Still, other participants suggested less frequent prompts would be more practical.
+This level of adherence may be contingent on the measurement parameters used in our study (4 times daily survey of 7-10 items).
+In fact, even higher adherence may have been observed if the measurement was limited to 1 EMA per day, given that on average participants completed at least 1 of the 4 EMAs on 94.1% of the study days.
+Participants were also significantly more likely to report a willingness to use a 1 time daily EMA compared with a 4 times daily EMA for 1 year.
+However, these findings should be interpreted cautiously.
+Participant self-reports to a 1 time daily EMA method are not based on experience because they were expected to adhere to the 4 times daily EMA.
+From free-response comments, we saw that many of our participants had no issues with the 4 times daily EMA and some even enjoyed the frequent prompts.
+However, other participants suggested less-frequent prompts would be more practical.

-There was some evidence that participants found passive sensing methods to be more acceptable than active sensing methods overall.
-Specifically, mean ratings for willingness to use for 1 year were significantly higher for passive vs. active sensing methods.
-However, the magnitude of this effect was small, and mean willingness was significantly greater than the
+Overall, there was some evidence that participants found passive sensing methods to be more acceptable than active sensing methods.
+Specifically, the mean ratings for willingness to use for 1 year were significantly higher for passive sensing methods than active sensing methods.
+However, the magnitude of this effect was small and the mean willingness was significantly greater than the